RestDB/webanalytics/README.md

-# WebAnalytics
+# Codehooks Analytics

-Codehooks Analytics is a custom web analytics tool to track your website(s) traffic.
+Codehooks Analytics is an open source web analytics tool to track your website(s) traffic.
-This self-hosted (https://codehooks.io) solution gives you full control over your data and the analytics application.
+This self-hosted (https://codehooks.io) solution gives you full control over your data and the analytics application itself.
+The application can be deployed as-is, modified, or used as a starting point for your own custom analytics solution.

+Codehooks Analytics is developed with [Codehooks.io](https://codehooks.io) as the backend service and [Alpine.js](https://alpinejs.dev/), [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/) for the frontend dashboard.

 ## Features

 - Track page views and user interactions
 - User authentication system
-- OpenAI AI Assist for insights and recommendations
+- OpenAI AI Advisor for insights and recommendations
 - Custom event tracking
 - Real-time analytics dashboard
 - Easy integration with your existing websites